SansGuidon/bookmarks/README.md

 > Chess
 * [hkirat/awesome-chess](https://github.com/hkirat/awesome-chess) - curated list of assets availible on the Internet related to chess
 * [Next Chess Move](https://nextchessmove.com) - Calculate the best next Chess move
+* [Viking Board Gamee](https://www.homespunweb.co.uk/vikings/) - Play Hnefatafl in your browser.
+Hnefatafl is a Viking game of strategy for two players.
+Each player has an army of warriors and tries to out-think his or her opponent.

 > Coffee :coffee:
 * [Daniel Miessler](https://danielmiessler.com/study/coffee/) - A Coffee Primer :coffee: